platformsh/platformsh-docs/src/configuration/services/redis.md

 ## Using redis-cli to access your Redis service

 Assuming your Redis relationship is named `redis`, you can access it by connecting to a host named `redis.internal` using the redis-cli tool.
-Open an [SSH session](/development/ssh.md) as follows:
+Open an [SSH session](/development/ssh.md) and access the Redis server as follows:

 ```bash
 redis-cli -h redis.internal